Ezuniga13/GoSurf-GoPro/README.md

 *Offsure Factors*

- - If it is windy, rainy, and the barometric pressure is low offsure it will produce nice swells for surfers.
+ - If it is windy, rainy, and the barometric pressure is low offsure it will produce nice swells.
- - If winds are strong 48 to 24 hours ago it will produce nice waves currently.
+ - If winds are strong 48 to 24 hours ago and if it is a nice day currently, then it would be a good day to surf..

 ### Dashboard Purpose